-Groups of 4 male Sprague-Dawley rats received either 1% [C]-labeled-Polyglycerin-3 or 1% [C]-labeled-Polyglycerin-10, in a liquid diet (6 - 8 g) containing sucrose, milk solids, vitamins, salt, water, and fat, via gavage.
-Each animal was cannulated (thoracic duct) prior to being fed and placed in an individual metabolism chamber; one group was not cannulated, for comparison.
+Groups of 4 male Sprague-Dawley rats received either 1% [14C]-labeled-Polyglycerin-3 or 1% [14C]-labeled-Polyglycerin-10, in a liquid diet (6 - 8 g) containing sucrose, milk solids, vitamins, salt, water, and fat, via gavage.15 Each animal was cannulated (thoracic duct) prior to being fed and placed in an individual metabolism chamber; one group was not cannulated, for comparison.
 At the end of the experimental period (51 h), urine, feces, respired carbon dioxide (CO2), gastrointestinal tract, and carcass contents were sampled and evaluated.
 No controls were used and radioactivity was measured in lymph, CO2, feces, and urine.
 Radio-labelled metabolites excreted in the urine were analyzed via thin layer chromatography (TLC).
 Based on radioactivity found in the CO2, urine, and carcass, it was assumed that > 90% of Polyglycerin-3 and approximately 40% of Polyglycerin-10 was absorbed.
 The amounts of detected radioactivity were the following for Polyglycerin-3 and Polyglycerin-10, in non-cannulated rats, respectively, in: expired CO2 (2.1 and 4.2%), urine (88.3 and 34.1%), feces (5.5 and 23.9%), gastrointestinal content (2.9 and 35.2%), and in the carcass (1.2 and 5.3%).
-For the cannulated animals, only a small amount of radioactivity was detected in the lymph; 69.5 and 20.2% Polyglycerin-3 was excreted in the urine and feces, respectively, while 45.4 and 34% Polyglycerin-10 was not metabolized by the rat (a similar conclusion was reached for other linear polyglycerols of higher molecular weight, such as Polyglycerin-10).
+For the cannulated animals, only a small amount of radioactivity was detected in the lymph; 69.5 and 20.2% Polyglycerin-3 was excreted in the urine and feces, respectively, while 45.4 and 34% Polyglycerin-10 was excreted in the urine and feces, respectively.
+The radioactive compound excreted in the urine of the rats had the same retention factor (R_f = 0.47) as the solvent used in the TLC analysis; therefore, it was concluded that Polyglycerin-3 was not metabolized by the rat (a similar conclusion was reached for other linear polyglycerols of higher molecular weight, such as Polyglycerin-10).